Tatiana Pinkley, M.A.

 Supervised by Grace Goodman, Psy.D.
 (PSY 28905)

 Culture affects us in many ways, and I am passionate about helping children and teens discover the ways in which their culture influences their relationships with themselves, others in their life, and the world around them.
-As a therapist at the Institute, I facilitate several weekly groups, including High School Grit and Compassion and Grit, and I serve as a member of the assessment team.
+As a therapist at the Institute, I facilitate several weekly groups, including High School Grit and Compassion and Grit.
+The most rewarding part of this work is witnessing clients from diverse backgrounds connect with one another and form beautifully authentic relationships.

 I am a pre-licensed therapist, and I use an eclectic, multiculturally-informed approach to working with individuals, families, and groups.
 This can include skill-building, mindfulness, expressive arts, and many other tools to help clients and families meet their treatment goals.
 I aim to find tools that work best for each individual client or family.